rouxers/book/src/fb.md

 (...todo)
 - [Partial SpeedBLD technique by Kian](https://www.youtube.com/watch?v=4KLFyN6ZDwk) - This is arguably underrated as a practice approach.
 You should try to do them regularly as warmup before solves.

+[^1]: The "line + line" strategy refers to two lines: E-line (2 edges and 1 center on the E slice) and D-line (1 edge and 2 corners on the D slice).
+E-lines are usually formed first.